His briefing on Monday – The New York Times

 How is your family dealing with the coronavirus outbreak in the Seattle area?

 Life has become much more circumscribed.
 People don't go out much.
 We are getting used to this being the new normal.
-I have a little boy and even he picks up some conversations.
+I have a young child, and even he picks up snippets of conversation.
 My family is talking about what happens if our daycare closes.
 Probably some combination of help from neighbors and amazing work shifts.
 This is what is potentially coming for individuals, businesses, and schools in other parts of the country.

 That's it for this briefing.
 Until next time.